Frequently asked questions

 Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
 The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 CompTIA Network+ and CompTIA Security+ are the most important certifications you need if you are brand new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
 You need at least one of these certifications if your position might expose you to sensitive government information.
 CompTIA Security+ is usually the minimum required.
-Even companies that will never work with the government are asking for this certification.
+This certification is required by even companies that are not going to work with the government.
 These certifications will make you highly sought-after and should not be a problem to get placed.

 What's next if I want to get started?